ArgonneCPAC/diffsmhm/scripts/README.md

     b2 parameter for the Adam optimizer; influenecs step size decay rate.
 Defaults to 0.999.
 * `--adam-tmax`:
     Maximum number of minutes to run the Adam optimzier for.
 Default is 50.
+* `--adam-err-thresh`:
+    Error threshold at which to stop optimization.
+Default is 1e-6.

 Outputs:
 * `outdir+theta_opt.npy`: Resulting parameter set after optimization